Chat

 What our customers say about the Rotel CD14 MkII

-Best CD player shelf system — Denon D-M41
+Best CD player shelf system — Denon CEOL RCD-N12

-You may have limited space, or you may simply like the convenience of having your entire system ready to go straight out of the box.
-The Denon D-M41 can play CDs, CD-Rs, and CD-RWs, plus MP3 and WMA CDs.
-It has an AM/FM tuner, and Bluetooth built-in so you can stream from your favorite music service.
-It can even serve as your alarm clock.
+You may have limited space, or you may simply like the convenience of having your entire "just add speakers" system ready to go straight out of the box.
+The Denon CEOL RCD-N12 can play CDs, CD-Rs, and CD-RWs, plus MP3 and WMA CDs.
+It has an AM/FM tuner, plus Apple AirPlay 2 and Bluetooth, so you can stream from your favorite music service.
+And it's HEOS enabled, so you can use it with compatible wireless speakers, too.

 "Budget-friendly" alternative

-What our customers say about the Denon D-M41
+What our expert says about the Denon CEOL RCD-N12:

 Cambridge Audio AXC35 CD player with AXA35 amplifier